UNIVERSAL GENEVE 18 CARAT GOLD

 STERLING SILVER (circa 1929)

-It is in exceptional condition and has travelled well through the decades, lacking the minor scrapes and dings so often collected along the way.
+It is in exceptional condition and has clearly travelled well through the decades.
 It has not been polished and this is reflected in the images.

-This stunning, solid gold HELVETIA watch with centre seconds dial is reserved and will be moved to our “SOLD” page shortly.
+This stunning, solid gold HELVETIA watch with centre seconds dial has been sold.

-The watch has been fully hallmarked for 9 carat gold and dates to the 1960’s.
-It is in overall good vintage condition and has clearly travelled well on its journey through the decades.
-The case and acrylic crystal show a minimal level of wear that is best seen under magnification.
+The watch is fully hallmarked for 9 carat gold and dates back to the 1960’s.
+It is in overall good vintage condition and has clearly travelled well through the decades.
+The case and acrylic crystal show a minimal level of wear.
 The watch is powered by a 17 jewel movement stamped “H83.1” that is currently running well and that has the regulator bar set close to the mid-point position.

-The movement is clean and bright and shows the benefit of previous services.
-“Helvetia” was originally a trade name of the General Watch Company who were based in Switzerland and were formed by Louis Brand in 1848, the founder of Omega.
-The General Watch Company was reported to be the largest manufacturer of watches in Switzerland towards the end of the 1800’s.
+The movement is clean and bright.
+“Helvetia” was originally a trade name of the General Watch Company which was based in Switzerland and formed by Louis Brand in 1848, the founder of Omega.
+The General Watch Company is reported to have been the largest manufacturer of watches in Switzerland towards the end of the 1800’s.

 The case inner carries the marks of the London Assay Office and the date letter “e” which corresponds to the assay year for 1960.
 Interestingly enough, “ECW” on the case inner stands for “Elco Clocks and Watches” who were the importers of Helvetia watches into the U.K..

-The watch is attached to a new, quality leather crocodile grain style strap and will be supplied together with a rosewood effect, luxury watch box to help to keep it in fine condition.
+The wristwatch is attached to a new, quality leather crocodile grain style strap and will be supplied together with a rosewood effect, luxury watch box to help to keep it in fine condition.

-This fine TISSOT automatic “bumper” watch is in good condition and is currently keeping time well.
-It has the movement serial number 1666019 which dates it to a production year of 1945.
+This fine TISSOT automatic “bumper” wristwatch is in good condition and is currently keeping time well.
+Its movement serial number of 1666019 dates it to a production year of 1945.
+The wristwatch has been sold.

 TISSOT are a well established, premier Swiss watchmaking company first established in 1853 in the small town of Le Locle in the Jura region of Switzerland.